ushakov/photo-measure/SPEC.md

 *   **AS A user, I want to select two points on the image representing a known distance (e.g., a ruler)** so that the application can calibrate measurements.
 *   **AS A user, I want to enter the actual distance between the two calibration points** so that the application can calculate the pixel-to-unit ratio.
 *   **AS A user, I want to add multiple measurement points on the image** so that I can define the start and end of distances I want to measure.
-*   **AS A user, I want to define pairs of measurement points** so that the application can calculate and display the distance between them.
+*   **AS A user, I want measurement points to automatically pair** (2nd with 1st, 4th with 3rd, etc.) so that the application can calculate and display distances without manual line creation.
 *   **AS A user, I want to see the calculated distance displayed next to the line connecting two measurement points** so that I can easily read the results.
 *   **AS A user, I want to be able to move existing measurement points (both calibration and measurement)** so that I can refine my selections.
 *   **AS A user, I want to delete specific measurement points or lines** so that I can correct errors or remove unnecessary data.